 The nature and scope of international business; economic, political and cultural environments; national and international constraint and agreements; problems of general management associated with planning, financing, marketing, human resources, cultural problems, technology, and legal requirements with particular emphasis on the potentiality of direct investment in foreign lands.
-A one-unit written research project and its oral presentation is a required part of the course.
-Prerequisite: ECON 20A or BA 310
+There will be at least one assignment which makes use of the Internet.
+Prerequisite: ECON 20A or BA 310(3 units)

-Course Objectives
+Educational Objectives